What Canadian artists need to know about US tariffs

 On March 3, 2025, U.S. Customs and Border Protection issued bulletin # 64297449, which stated that Canadian goods entering the United States would be subject to a 25% tariff, or 10% in the case of energy imports.

-Although the start date for US tariffs has been delayed to August 29, there is one significant exemption artists should know about in case US tariffs are eventually implemented:
+Although much has changed since March there is one significant exemption artists should know about in case US tariffs are eventually implemented:

 Under the Exclusion section of the bulletin, the following products are excluded from the proposed tariffs: